Spectral Decimation for Families of Self-Similar Symmetric Laplacians on the Sierpinski Gasket: Data on the Interval

 The graph of $\Phi_i$ in Figure \ref{fig:phigraph} shows that there are gaps in the mappings of eigenvalues from level $m$ to $m+1$ at $(\Phi_1(4), \Phi_2(4)) \cup (\Phi_3(4), \Phi_4(4))$, and we know that no eigenvalues are born in those intervals at any level.
 These gaps can be observed in the experimental data as well.

-Figure \ref{fig:intervaleigfunction} shows all three eigenfunctions at level 1 of the standard case when $p=0.5$, where $\lambda_{i}$ labeled below each graph are the eigenvalues associated with each eigenfunction.
+Figure \ref{fig:intervaleigfunction} shows all three eigenfunctions of the graph Laplacian at level 1 of the standard case when $p=0.5$, where $\lambda_{i}$ labeled below each graph are the eigenvalues associated with each eigenfunction.
 Figure \ref{fig:intervaleigfunction2} presents the first six eigenfunctions for the same value of $p$ but on a higher level, $m=5$.
 As we can see, the eigenfunctions on the Interval of the standard case are trigonometric functions.

 Figure \ref{fig:intervaleigfunction4} and \ref{fig:intervaleigfunction6} are the eigenfunction plots for the Interval with $m=5$ but different values of $p$.
 The value of $p$ for Figures \ref{fig:intervaleigfunction4} and \ref{fig:intervaleigfunction6} are $0.1$ and $0.9$, respectively.
 The eigenfunctions still resembles the trigonometric functions although not as much as the standard case.